Frequently asked questions has been saved

-You will receive an automated email notification indicating that the online application was received by Deloitte.
-If you have questions about your application form, please email firstname.lastname@example.org.
+You will receive an automated email notification indicating that the online application has been received by Deloitte.
+If you have questions about your application form, please email email@example.com.

 Yes.
-We promote our programme, nominees and winners on our different social media channels.
-We invite you to follow us and share your experiences via Facebook (@Deloitte Belgium), Twitter (@Fast50BE and @DeloitteBelgium), LinkedIn (Deloitte Belgium) and Instagram (Deloitte Belgium) by using the #Fast50BE.
+We promote our program, nominees and winners on our different social media channels.
+We invite you to follow us and share your experiences via Facebook (@Deloitte), Twitter ("@DeloitteME" and “@DeloitteCY”), LinkedIn (Deloitte) and Instagram (Deloitte Cyprus) by using the #Fast50DME .

 Who do I contact for further assistance?

-Please email email@example.com with any questions you may have about the programme.
-We will get in touch with you within the briefest delay.
+Please email firstname.lastname@example.org with any questions you may have about the program.

 How can I register for the Awards Ceremony?